animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 Most of the time, when using a client/server topology, particularly in production environments, the servers of the cluster will be started using `gfsh`.
-In which case, it customary to use HTTP(S) to send the configuration metadata (e.g. Region &amp;
-Index definitions) to the cluster.
+In which case, it customary to use HTTP(S) to send the configuration metadata (e.g. Region and Index definitions) to the cluster.
 When HTTP is used, the configuration metadata is sent to the Manager in the cluster and distributed across the server nodes in the cluster consistently.